DE1-Engineering-Mathematics/module-resources/tutorial_sheets/14-root-finding.md

 x_{18}&=\mathrm{cos}x_1=0.73956
 \end{aligned}
 \end{equation*}
-The sequence is clearly converging to the root $x\approx 0.74$
+The sequence is clearly converging to the root $\boxed{x\approx 0.74}$

 </div>

 ### Problem 8.
 The image below shows Matlab script to find a root to the equation $\frac{1}{x} +4 -x^2$ using the Newton Raphson method.
 Copy the code into Matlab and fill in the code hidden by '*' so that the code works.
-Use it to find the root (use start point of 1).
+Use it to find the root (and use the starting point of 1).

 ```matlab:Code